BRC Website Home

 From about this time the class was gradually used for less strenuous work on branch lines and freight and engineering workings, although all survived to be taken into London Transport stock when the Metropolitan was taken over by the London Passenger Transport Board on 13th April 1933.
 Met No. 1 became London Transport L.44, and it is known that by July 1936, though probably earlier, Met.
 1 was repainted in London Transport livery.
 The duties of the class at this time included passenger services on the Chesham Branch, pilot engine at Rickmansworth, and goods transfer and engineering trains around Neasden.

-Following this, L.44 was purchased by the Society and delivered in steam on 26th March 1964 to the LRPS's temporary store at Skimpot Lane, Luton.
+Following its final activities for London transport, L.44 was purchased by LRPS / Met Tank Appeal Fund.
+Met No. 1 was delivered in steam on 26th March 1964 to the LRPS's temporary store at Skimpot Lane, Luton.
 Whilst at this depot an attempt was made to prepare the locomotive for a live steam appearance at the Bedford Centenary Exhibition in October 1968.
 Some defective stays were replaced and the Bedford shed boilersmith made plans for an hydraulic test, but unfortunately the locomotive was not permitted to be in action for the journey or in steam at the Exhibition.

 The locomotive was subsequently moved to Aylesbury, where she was stored for two years.
 Transfer by rail to Quainton followed on 23rd September 1970, with a track slew from the mainline into the Downyard.
 Some initial preservation and investigatory work was done, but the first major overhaul started in earnest on 13th August 1975 with the removal of the tanks and cab, followed by a boiler lifted in February 1976.
 L44 has been extensively overhauled, the first overhaul starting in August 1975 with the removal of the tanks and cab, followed by a boiler lifted in February 1976.